 By Sunday, November 17th, Knowles had brutally executed his two hostages, leaving them handcuffed together to a tree in the woods near Big Indian Creek, just south of Macon.
 An all-points bulletin had been posted, his stolen blue Ford Gran Torino had been identified, and multiple roadblocks had been set up throughout northern Florida, southern Georgia, and southeast Alabama.
 When he was spotted by the police near McDonough, GA, his luck finally ran out.
 He totaled his Gran Torino when he rammed a barricade that had been set up at Highway 42 and Hudson Bridge Rd., and then quickly escaped back into the woods.
 He was still armed and dangerous, but now he was injured and bleeding.

 Knowles emerged four hours later, torn up and exhausted, in the backyard of a Vietnam War veteran who had just returned home from a weekend of hunting.
 He dropped his jammed shotgun and surrendered, concluding one of the most intensive manhunts in Georgia history.
-The authorities took him to Dr. Joseph A. Blissit’s office for a quick exam, and then transported him to the Henry County Jail.
+The authorities took him to Dr. Joseph A. Blissit’s office for a brief exam, and then transported him to the Henry County Jail.
 The pursuit had ended and the press converged on the site with a vengeance – it was all over but the shouting.

 Over the next month a parade of overly smug attorneys, prudent judges, zealous investigators, and insistent news reporters pitched and fought for the upper hand and a piece of the story.
 Knowles basked in all of the notoriety, promising with a wink and a nod that when his full tale finally came out it would be worthy of the silver screen.
 There was a fierce battle for a recorded confession he had previously given to his attorney, along with endless speculation about the reasons for his coldblooded mass slaughter of innocent lives.
 The cautious sheriff shuttled him around to three separate county jails, but he proved himself to be a “model prisoner.”

 Yet Knowles knew he wouldn’t make it to trial, and said as much.
-On December 18, 1974 he was placed in the backseat of a marked county car while both Douglas County Sheriff Earl Lee and GBI Agent Ron Angel rode in the front, allegedly on the way to show them the location of the discarded gun used to murder the Florida Highway Patrol Trooper.
+On December 18, 1974 he was riding in the backseat of a marked county car while both Douglas County Sheriff Earl Lee and GBI Agent Ron Angel rode in the front, allegedly on the way to show them the location of the discarded gun used to murder the Florida Highway Patrol Trooper.
 According to local authorities, Angel shot Knowles three times in the chest after the killer had picked his cuffs with a paperclip and reached over the seat to snatch Lee’s gun from its holster.
 There were allegations made in the newspapers that it was an execution meant to save everybody the time and trouble, but it was never proven.

 Paul John Knowles’ cruel story has been fully documented.
-You can find a scattering of articles about his furious exploits on true crime story websites, in addition to his very own Wikipedia page.
+You can find a scattering of articles about his furious exploits on true crime story websites, in addition to his personal Wikipedia page.
 Sandy Fawkes wrote a book about her road trip with him before she died in 2005, and New Dominion Pictures, the self-appointed purveyors of dynamic television programing, produced a two-part docudrama aptly entitled “Dangerous Pursuit,” which portrays Knowles as a modern day Jack the Ripper.

 More recently, cold case investigators from the Georgia Bureau of Investigation claim to have linked Knowles to the skeletal remains of a young woman from Warner-Robins, GA who went missing in 1974, making the connection through a hand written summary of the now damaged and unplayable cassette tape confession given to his lawyer.
 Regardless, and with all due respect to the families of this sadistic killer’s innocent victims, I would like to state for the public record, “Good riddance to you, Mr. Knowles.”